 Fly for the Culture is a 501(c)(3) not-for-profit organization that was created to serve young people interested in pursuing aviation-related professions across the United States.
 Through exposure, outreach, education, training scholarships, mentorship, and where needed, advocacy—Fly for the Culture will become a driving force in the effort to expand diversity within the aviation industry and mitigate forecasted pilot shortages.

 Founder & CEO

-Courtland is now a regional airline pilot, based in Raleigh, NC flying on behalf of United Express and Delta Connections.
-When Courtland isn’t flying or managing Fly for The Culture, he enjoys traveling to new places, networking, socializing, and finding a enjoyable series to watch on Netflix
+Courtland is now a regional airline pilot, based in Greensboro, NC flying on behalf of United Express.
+When Courtland isn’t flying or managing Fly for The Culture, he enjoys traveling to new places, networking, socializing, and finding an enjoyable series to watch on Netflix.

 The mission of Fly for the Culture is to promote and increase diversity within the aviation industry through exposure, outreach, improved access, and the elimination of barriers to equal opportunity.

 Through the continued development of outreach programs, initiatives, and the establishment of key partnerships, Fly For The Culture strives to make the world of aviation accessible and affordable to all pilots regardless of race or ethnicity and to make a positive impact on the aviation community.